pldubouilh/spotify-gdpr-dump-analysis/README.md

 Local analysis of complete spotify streaming dataset (endsong_*.json).
 Made in 3 hours alongside with chatGPT, fixing bugs as they appeared.

+Ask for [your GDPR streaming data dump here](https://www.spotify.com/account/privacy/).
+It take a couple days to come.

 That's a whole lot of data 👀

 ``` sh